joshpierce/advent-of-code-22/README.md

 ## Run the Code

 Inside VS Code, you should now be able to navigate to the src/DayXX.kt files, and right click on them and choose `Run Code`.
 Any output from the files should be placed in the output window at the bottom of VS Code.
+You will need to add the associated day's input file from [Advent of Code](https://adventofcode.com) alongside the DayXX.kt files.
+For instance, you can copy and paste your input file from AOC into Day01.txt right next to Day01.kt to run the Day 1 solution.

 ## If I Forgot Anything